jbacic2/Theory-of-Records/theory_of_records.md

 The theory of records answers the question:
 >  For a sequence of `n` values, what is the [expected](https://en.wikipedia.org/wiki/Expected_value) number of records?
-When the sequence comes from a permutation of `{1,...,n}` chosen uniformly at random or where the `n` values are [independent and identically distributed random variables](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) with a given [probability density function](https://en.wikipedia.org/wiki/Probability_density_function)
+Where the sequence comes from a permutation of `{1,...,n}` chosen uniformly at random or where the `n` values are [independent and identically distributed random variables](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) with a given [probability density function](https://en.wikipedia.org/wiki/Probability_density_function).

 The theory of records states that the expected number of records is the <code>n</code><sup>th</sup> [harmonic number](https://en.wikipedia.org/wiki/Harmonic_number), <code>H<sub>n</sub> = sum(1/i) i:1, ..., n</code>.